mettyoung/automated-valet-car-parking-system/README.md

 Even though the natural flow of control between the application and persistence layer is towards the latter, we can still invert the flow of dependency by **dependency inversion** using delegates.
-This is accomplished by defining an interface of the repository in the domain layer and letting the persistence layer provide an implementation for it and injecting it to the IoC container.
+This is accomplished by defining an interface of the repository in the domain layer and letting the persistence layer provide an implementation for it and injecting it into the IoC container.

 Since this is only a prototype application, I will only provide the **InMemoryVehicleTypeRepository** which hardcodes vehicles limited to cars and motorcycles.